 DWG Dynamic Contingency Database

 The DWG shall prepare a Dynamic Contingency Database according to a standard spreadsheet format.
 The spreadsheet format will be reviewed annually.
-The dynamic contingency database will be distributed to DWG members.
+The dynamic contingency database will be posted on the ERCOT Market Information System (MIS) so that it is accessible to all DWG members and to ERCOT.

 Other DWG Activities